All Products

 3. Create a VPC peering connection and configure a route table

-You need to add a route that points to the peer VPC at each end of the VPC peering connection to enable private connectivity between the VPC of the ACK cluster and the VPC of the ACR Enterprise Edition instance.
-At the VPC peering connection end of the ACK cluster, you also need to configure routes for the IP address of the authentication service and the IP address of the associated OSS bucket.
+Add a route that points to the peer VPC at each end of the VPC peering connection to enable private connectivity between the VPC of the ACK cluster and the VPC of the ACR Enterprise Edition instance.
+At the VPC peering connection end of the ACK cluster, you also need to configure routes for the IP address of the authentication service and the IP address of the associated OSS Bucket.

 4. Resolve the domain name of the ACR instance for the ACK cluster

-You can use methods such as adding an internal DNS resolution record or using a custom data script for a node pool to modify the /etc/hosts file in batches.
-This resolves the domain name of the ACR instance to the internal IP address of the ACR instance for the ACK cluster.
-This way, traffic is forwarded to the VPC of the ACR instance through the route of the VPC peering connection.
+Use methods such as adding an internal DNS resolution or using a node pool custom data script to modify the /etc/hosts file in batches.
+This resolves the domain name of an ACR instance to its internal IP address for the ACK cluster, which allows traffic to be forwarded through a route entry of the VPC peering connection to the VPC to which the ACR instance is attached.

-1. Configure internal DNS resolution for the ACR instance
+1. Configure VPC internal DNS for an ACR instance

-After you connect the ACR Enterprise Edition instance to the VPC, you can access the Enterprise Edition instance from the VPC using an internal endpoint.
-After the configuration is complete, you need to obtain the VPC ID and the internal IP address of the ACR Enterprise Edition instance.
+After you connect the ACR Enterprise Edition instance to the VPC, you can access the Enterprise Edition instance from the VPC using an internal domain name.
+After the configuration is complete, obtain the VPC ID and the internal IP address of the ACR Enterprise Edition instance.

 2. Obtain the domain names and IP addresses related to the ACR instance